 - Exercise plays a vital role in ADHD management.
 Health experts recommend 5 sessions of 30 minutes exercise per week, all together 150 minutes of exercise per week, to assist in managing ADHD symptoms.
 As long as you are sweating and your heart is pumping, you should see positive effects on your ADHD symptoms.

-Though ADHD comes along with many challenges, people who have ADHD possess massive strengths.
-ADHD coaching will help you transform your ADHD weaknesses into your biggest strengths and help you lead a successful, productive life.
+Though ADHD comes along with many challenges, people who have ADHD possess great strengths.
+ADHD coaching will help you understand how your ADHD weaknesses are really your biggest strengths how they can help you lead a successful, productive life.